Skip to main content

 The clinical association between shift work and adverse health outcomes is well-documented.
 A deeper, more mechanistic exploration, however, requires a journey into the molecular architecture of the cell.
 The physiological discord experienced by a shift worker is the macroscopic manifestation of a profound disruption at the level of cellular clockworks.

 The core of this issue lies in the desynchronization of the central pacemaker in the suprachiasmatic nucleus (SCN) from the peripheral clocks that reside in nearly every other cell of the body.
 This temporal conflict initiates a cascade of molecular events, most notably the persistent activation of pro-inflammatory signaling pathways.
-Here, we will dissect the molecular bridge connecting the dysregulation of to the establishment of a systemic, chronic inflammatory state, a condition increasingly understood as “inflammaging.”
+Here, we will dissect the molecular bridge connecting the dysregulation of core clock genes to the establishment of a systemic, chronic inflammatory state, a condition increasingly understood as “inflammaging.”

 From Clock Genes to Chronic Inflammation